I'm My Own Grandpa: Genealogy

 In the song, the narrator marries a widow with an adult daughter.
 Subsequently, his father marries the widow's daughter.
-This creates a comic tangle of relationships by a mixture of blood and marriage; for example, the narrator's father is now also his stepson-in-law.
-The situation is complicated further when both couples have children.
+This creates a comical tangle of relationships by a mixture of blood and marriage; for example, the narrator's father is now also his stepson-in-law.

-Although the song continues to mention that both the narrator's wife and stepdaughter had children by the narrator and his father, respectively, the narrator actually becomes "his own grandpa" once his father marries the woman's daughter:
+The song then mentions that the narrator's wife and stepdaughter have children by the narrator and his father, respectively, which produces further amusing relationships.
+However, those children are irrelevant to the core concept of the narrator becoming "his own grandpa", since that occurs the moment the narrator and his father marry the mother-daughter pair: